Nyero Rock Paintings

 By Air

-If you are coming from abroad, the most convenient way to reach Nyero Rock Paintings is by flying into Entebbe International Airport.
-From there, you can arrange a domestic flight to Soroti Airport, which is the closest airport to the site.
-Once you arrive in Soroti, you can hire a taxi or take a local bus to reach Nyero.
+Fly into Entebbe International Airport if you’re coming from abroad.
+From there, take a domestic flight to Soroti Airport, the nearest airport to the site.
+Once in Soroti, hire a taxi or take a local bus to Nyero.

 By Road

-If you prefer a more adventurous route, you can also reach Nyero Rock Paintings by road.
-There are several bus companies that operate routes from Kampala to Soroti.
-The journey takes approximately 6-7 hours, depending on the traffic and road conditions.
-From Soroti, you can hire a taxi or take a local bus to reach the site.
+For those preferring road travel, several bus companies operate routes from Kampala to Soroti.
+The journey takes around 6-7 hours, depending on traffic and road conditions.
+From Soroti, you can hire a taxi or take a local bus to the site.

 Local Transportation